Working Group Sub-Committee

 This Committee is comprised of the Mayor and three (3) members of Council appointed annually.
 The City Manager and the City Treasurer also sit on this committee as resource persons.

 The Brandon Urban Aboriginal Peoples’ Council was established at the December 13th, 2010 meeting of Council.
 City Council may refer to the Aboriginal Council for its consideration and advice, and the Aboriginal Council may on its own initiative consider and advise City Council on any matter relating to issues of concern to Aboriginal people, including:

-The Brandon Urban Aboriginal Peoples’ Council is comprised of two (2) members of Council, four (4) citizen members, two of which are required to be self-declared aboriginals and one representative from each of the following organizations: the Brandon Friendship Centre, Manitoba Metis Federation, Dakota Ojibway Tribal Council, Prairie Mountain Health, Brandon University, Assiniboine Community College, and the Brandon School Division.
-Meetings of this Council are held monthly.
+The Brandon Urban Aboriginal Peoples’ Council is comprised of two (2) members of Council, four (4) citizen-at-large members, with preference given to self-identified Indigenous persons whereby one may be 55 years of age or older and one may be 25 years of age or younger and one representative from each of the following organizations: the Brandon Friendship Centre, Manitoba Metis Federation, Dakota Ojibway Tribal Council, Prairie Mountain Health, Brandon University, Assiniboine Community College, Brandon School Division Board and the Brandon School Division Administration.
+The Council meets monthly.